Ancient Vessels

 The ship that starts the creation of the world's most powerful navy

 USS Oregon was the third and final member of the Indiana class of pre-dreadnought battleships built for the United States Navy in the 1890s.
 The three ships were built as part of a modernization program aimed at strengthening the American fleet to prepare for a possible conflict with a European navy.
-USS OREGON was laid down in San Francisco in 1891.
+USS Oregon was laid down in San Francisco in 1891.
 She was the newest man-o’-war afloat and incorporated all the latest naval innovations.
 The turrets were hydraulically operated, while those on her sister ships were powered by steam.
 An armored belt, 18 inches thick, ran two-thirds the length of her hull at the waterline.

 USS OREGON MODEL

-On February 15, 1898, after the armored cruiser USS Maine blew up in Havana, USS OREGON raced from the Pacific to the Atlantic.
+On February 15, 1898, after the armored cruiser USS Maine blew up in Havana, USS Oregon raced from the Pacific to the Atlantic.
 Oregon carried a crew of 30 officers and 438 men.
 The battleship rode low in the water, being packed with 1,600 tons of coal, 500 tons of ammunition.

-At 5 in the morning of April 4, Oregon dropped anchor in the harbor at Callao, Peru.
+At 5 in the morning of April 4, battleship Oregon dropped anchor in the harbor at Callao, Peru.
 The battleship had made a continuous run covering 4,112 nautical miles in 16 days from San Francisco and burned 900 tons of coal.
 Cruise speed was 12 knots.

 USS OREGON